Divyang Thakkar

 Divyang Thakkar is an Indian actor, screenwriter, and film director who works in Gujarati and Hindi films.

 Early and personal life

 Divyang Thakkar was born and raised in Mumbai, Maharashtra, India.
 He studied filmmaking at Whistling Woods International Institute in Mumbai.

 Career

 Thakkar made his acting debut in the 2012 satire Kevi Rite Jaish directed by Abhishek Jain.
-The film was a critical and commercial succes.
+The film was a critical and commercial success.
 Divyang received the Gujarat State Award for Best Actor for this performance in the film.
 They later reunited for Bey Yaar (2015) which also was a critical and commercial success.
 He acted as one of the six leads in an ALTBalaji web series Boygiri (2017).
 In 2022, he turned writer-director for Yash Raj Films with Jayeshbhai Jordaar starring Ranveer Singh.